nst/STHTTPRequest/README.md

 ### STHTTPRequest

-_A NSURLConnection wrapper for humans_
+_A NSURLConnection / NSURLSession wrapper for humans_

 ##### Simple...

--   900 lines of Objective-C you can understand
+-   1000 lines of Objective-C you can understand
--   runs on iOS 5+ and Mac OS X 10.7+
+-   runs on iOS 7+ and Mac OS X 10.7+
 -   just drag and drop .h and .m in your project
 -   pod 'STHTTPRequest' in CocoaPods
 -   new BSD license